AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/27-practical-considerations.md

 \subsubsection {Hash Compression \& Truncation}

-\warning{The following applies to PoW chains with compatible header hashes.}
+\warning{The following applies to PoW chains with compatible header PoW-hashing algorithms.}

 Consider a fairly normal PoW chain, in that the PoW algorithm compares the hashes of headers as a number with a target.
 That is, the output hash has a bunch of zero digits at one end (or can be losslessly converted into such a form).